 This means that no one had ever been raised from the dead to ascend into glory with an immortal

-life, that is, a life no longer subject to death and its companion, sin.
-Jesus is the Firstborn from
+life, that is, a life no longer subjected to death and its companion, sin.
+Jesus is the firstborn from

-the dead, meaning He is alive, the first in a long line of many that will follow Him out from the
+the dead, meaning He is alive, the first in a long line of many that follow Him out from the grave.

-grave.
-To the glory of God, all of mankind will eventually follow His path, for this is the only way
+To the glory of God, all humanity will eventually follow His path, for this is the only way for Him

-all, therefore all died; and He died for all, so that they who live might no longer live for
+therefore all died; and He died for all, so that they who live might no longer live for themselves,

-themselves, but for Him who died and rose again on their behalf (2 Corinthians 5.14-15).
+but for Him who died and rose again on their behalf (2 Corinthians 5:14-15).

 Don't miss the import of this: One died for all; consequently, all died.
 Christ died for all and took